akilans/openshift-python/README.md

 ```

-Create a storage in OpenShift and Attach that to python-web-app Deployment on /mnt folder using web console.
+Create a storage in OpenShift and attach that to python-web-app deployment on /mnt folder using web console.
 Add "WRITE_FOLDER" ENV variable to /mnt folder, so that next version of python application writes files into /mnt folder

 ## Modify Flask web Application to test Persistent Storage

-Uncomment the bellow code in flask_app.py file and push it github repo.
+Uncomment the below code in flask_app.py file and push it github repo.
 The below code writes "hello word with timestamp" on file called "hello.txt" under /tmp every 10 seconds interval by default if there is no "WRITE_FOLDER" ENV variable.

 ```python